-Established for nearly 20 years we are UK company located in Bristol harbourside's creative quarter, Spike Island.
+Established for 20 years we are a UK Limited company located in Bristol harbourside's creative quarter, Spike Island.
 We design, sell and distribute our products directly to our customers.

 As part of our business expansion and revamp in 2016 SFWks is the new name for the old Voss Street Furniture.